-Cooking custard is challenging because it can go from perfect to overcooked in the time it takes to wash your hands.
-To ensure that the custard cooks slowly and evenly, use a bain-marie, which is just a chef’s way of saying “hot water bath.”
-A hot water bath helps the custards to cook gently and evenly.
+Custard can go from perfect to overcooked in the time it takes to wash your hands.
+To ensure that the custard cooks slowly and evenly, use a bain-marie, which is just a chef's way of saying "hot water bath."
+It helps the custards to cook gently and evenly.

 Here are a few tips:

-- Six 4-ounce ramekins fit perfectly in a 9×13 baking pan; fill the ramekins with the custard and then place them in the pan.
+- Six 4-ounce ramekins fit perfectly in a 9x13 baking pan; fill the ramekins with the custard and then place them in the pan.

 - Next, fill the pan with hot water until the water comes about two-thirds of the way up the sides of the ramekins.
 Boiling water or just-off-the-boil water are both fine; as long as the water is hot and steaming.

 - Some people pour the water into the pan on the stovetop then move the whole pan into the oven; others place the pan in the oven then fill it with water.
 I’m a bit klutzy, so I opt for the fill-in-the-oven method, which limits the likelihood that I will splash water into the ramekins and ruin the custard.